rwieruch/blog_robinwieruch_content/react-graphql-client-library.md

 export default App;
 {{< /highlight >}}

 The GraphQL query works now, using the Query component.
 But it only works for the initial request, not when searching for another GitHub organization with the input element.
-This is because the Query component executes the GraphQL query only when mounts, but notn when the `organizationLogin` variable changes.
+This is because the Query component executes the GraphQL query only when mounts, but not when the `organizationLogin` variable changes.
 Let's add this little feature in the Query component.

 {{< highlight javascript "hl_lines=2 17 18 19 20 21 22 23" >}}
 import React from 'react';